 - Act in the best interests of the consumers, as owners, and exercise their rights as shareholders.

-- Appoint Unison’s Board of Directors and monitor their performance and the performance of the Company.
+- Monitor Board of Directors performance & performance of the Company.

 - Approve Unison’s annual business goals and financial objectives.